 Traumatic Experiences During Potty Training Can Lead to Withholding

 I recall distinctly the first time I had to use a public restroom when my toddler was just potty trained.
 You know how some toilets automatically flush, rather loudly, once you get off?
-My daughter was petrified to use a potty in public for months after one accidently flushed while she was on it!
+My daughter was petrified to use a potty in public for months after one accidentally flushed while she was on it!

 The other aspect of withholding that comes from the mind is environmental distraction.
 Children are easily stimulated by things happening around them.
-For bowel movements, that means holding them in until they are finished watching a TV show or playing with a friend.
+For bowel movements, that means holding them in until they are finished watching a TV show, playing on an Ipad or playing with a friend.
 The brain can only focus on several things at once especially in younger children and therefore if they are focused on something they deem as more important, they are able to hold back a bowel movement.
 This would cause similar side effects as the trauma response, but most of the time, children are unaware of the effects of withholding in this circumstance… because they’re distracted.

 Overall, withholding due to psychological stress, anxiety, or environment is a hurdle many parents must jump with their newly potty-trained children and can be tough to manage.
 By continuing to encourage using the bathroom regularly, acknowledging fears or anxiety around bowel movements, and normalizing a conversation around how their bodies feel and act, they can continue to go without trouble.
 Your role as the parent is to be your child’s cheerleader in the bathroom.
 Using encouraging language and body-positive perspectives can teach your child to not withhold their bowels and to ultimately make them feel better.